sailshq/whelk/README.md

 If you don't already have an input named `args`, when using machine-as-action, your machine's `fn` will receive an array of serial command-line arguments in `inputs.args`.  **THIS IS AN EXPERIMENTAL FEATURE AND COULD CHANGE AT ANY TIME WITHOUT BACKWARDS COMPATIBILITY!!**

+> Note: In a future release, this will likely change to rely on either something like `env.args` or to use a new option to assign an input for this purpose (similar to machine-as-action's `urlWildcardSuffix`)